toma-vlad/electrodynamic-simulations/README.md

 ## Integrating the Equations of Motion
 The script loops over all provided laser configurations.
 For each type, using tabulated minima (or a decay of at least 1/100 from peak), initial conditions overlaying regions of interests will be generated.

-In the figure below, the intensity of a Laguerre-Gauss mode with right-handed transverse circular polarization, radial number p = 2 and m = -1 is shown
+In the figure below, the intensity of a Laguerre-Gauss mode with right-handed transverse circular polarization, radial number `p = 2` and `m = -1` is shown

 <div align = "center"><img src = "img/xy00Energy1.02-1.png"></div>

-Given this field pattern, the zone of interest would be given by those high intensity rings.
-And 3 zones would be considered.
-For each N initial conditions will be generated.
+Given this field pattern, the zone of interest are the 3 high intensity rings.
+For each zone `N` initial conditions will be generated.
 ```
 R0 = [UniformAnnulus(w₀*p.roots[j], w₀*p.roots[j+1])[1] for i in 1:N]
 ```